Law officers cracking down on seat belt violations

 Law enforcement agencies statewide will be cracking down on seat belt violations over the next two months.

-The "Click it or Ticket" enforcement campaign with extra patrols is planned July 1 to Aug.
+The "Click it or Ticket" enforcement campaign with extra patrols is planned through Aug.
 19, according to the state Transportation Department.
 It's dubbed summer HEAT -- Highway Enforcement of Aggressive Traffic.

 "Buckling up takes a couple seconds and will ensure you arrive at your destination all summer,” Mandan Police Lt.
 Pete Czapiewski said.